pilotmoon/PopClip-Extensions/README-beta.md

 Icons may be specified in the `icon` fields in a few different ways:

 - **As a filename:** `<filename>.png` or `<filename>.svg` specifies an image file within the extension package, in either PNG or SVG format.
-You can create your own with an image editor, or you could use icons from a website like [The Noun Project](https://thenounproject.com) or the macOS app [IconJar](https://geticonjar.com/resources/).
-Please include any applicable copyright attribution in a README file.
+PNG icons should be at least 256 pixels high.

+- **As a text-based icon:** Using a special format, you can instruct PopClip to generate a text-based icon (see below).

+- **As an Iconify icon:** `iconify:<iconify identifier>`.
+For example `iconify:ion:fish`.
+Iconify provides over 100,000 open source icons.
+Search for icons at: <https://icon-sets.iconify.design/>.
+PopClip needs internet access to retrieve the icon.

-- **As an SF Symbol:** `symbol:<symbol name>` specifies an [SF Symbols](https://sfsymbols.com) identifier, for example `symbol:flame`.
+- **As an SF Symbol:** `symbol:<symbol name>` specifies an Apple [SF Symbols](https://sfsymbols.com) identifier, for example `symbol:flame`.
 Symbols are only available on macOS 11.0 and above.
-Also note that some symbols require higher macOS versions as indicated in the "Availability" panel in Apple's SF Symbols browser app.
-(If the symbol does not exist on the version of macOS the user is running, it will be as if no icon was specified.
-Therefore, you should specify an appropriate `macos version` when using a symbol icon.)

-- **As a text-based icon:** Using a special format, you can instruct PopClip to generate a text-based icon (see below).

-PNG and SVG icons should be square and monochrome.
-The image should be black, on a transparent background.
-You can use opacity to create shading.
-PNG icons should be at least 256x256 pixels in size.
+- **As SVG source code:** `svg:<svg source>`.

+### Colour handling

+Images suitable for use as icons will typically be solid black on a transparent background.
+Opacity can be used for shading.

+By default, PopClip renders icons all in the same color, ignoring any color information in the image.
+However, you can use the `preserve image color` flag in the extension options to tell PopClip to keep the icon's original color palette.
+Color `iconify:` icons will automatically be rendered in color.

 ### Text-based icons